- The Futurizts' Weekly Newsletter

 Fixed Deposits are liquid, but…

-If you redeem your funds early, you may forfeit some (if not all) of your accrued interest.
+If you redeem your funds early, you may forfeit all of your accrued interest.

 To lessen this impact, split your FDs into separate subscriptions, so you can access part of your funds when you really need them and not lose the interest earned for the entire amount.